Fitness Model Ainsley Rodriguez Rocks Ripped Denim & Shows Off Sculpted Abs At A Hockey Game

 The image captured Ainsley posing in front of a clear glass railing that overlooked a hockey rink.
 A geotag in the update indicated that she was at the BB&T Center.
 In the post's caption, she mentioned that she was there for the Blackhawks vs. Panthers game, noting that she is still a Penguins fan but just loves hockey in general.

-She stood with her figure in profile, tilting her head to the side and smiling big for the photo op.
-Ainsley put one foot in front of the other and draped her arms near her hips.
+She stood with her figure slightly turned to one side, tilting her head and smiling big for the photo op.
+Ainsley put one foot in front of the other and left her arms at her side.
 She put her gym-honed figure on display in another sexy look that did her nothing but favors.

-On her upper half, the fitness coach sported a light pink sweater with a slight turtleneck top.
-It had long sleeves that were loose and flowy on her arms, while its cropped cut exposed her defined abs.
+On her upper half, the fitness coach sported a light pink sweater with a wide turtleneck.
+It had long sleeves which were loose and flowy on her arms, while its cropped cut exposed her defined abs.

-She teamed the look with a pair of dark-wash jeans that fit her like a glove.
-The garment had a high waistband that almost hit her navel, highlighting her tiny midsection and hourglass frame.
-There was distressing near her upper thighs and a big hole around one knee, giving the outfit a vintage feel.
-She completed the look with a pair of lace-up heels that exposed her toes.

 "You look stunning ainsley!
 Wish I was at the game with you," one follower wrote, adding a series of flames to the end of their comment.